FriedbergLab/GOThresher/README.md

 # GOThresher: a program to remove annotation biases from protein function annotation datasets

 GOThresher removes annotation bias from [GAF](http://www.geneontology.org/page/go-annotation-file-formats) files based on annotation information content, GO evidence, annotation source, number of proteins annotated from a given source, and date.
 GOThresher accepts one or more GAF files as input.
-The motivation for GOThresher lies in the observation that many organism annotations are biased due to high throughput experimental studies ([1](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003063)).
+The motivation for GOThresher lies in the observation that protein function annotations are biased due to high throughput experimental studies ([1](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003063)).
 Removing such annotation biases can help present a more balanced picture of protein annotations for a given organism or set of proteins.

 -------------